DMPRoadmap/roadmap/app/views/static_pages/help.html.md

 The tabbed interface allows you to navigate through different functions when editing your plan.
 <ul>
 <li>“Project details” includes basic administrative details.
 The right-hand side of the page is where you can select up to 6 organizations to view additional guidance as you write your plan.
 The more information you provide here, the more useful your plan will be to you and others in the future (e.g., for data reuse and proper attribution).
-On the Edit profile page you can create or connect your ORCID iD; this is required by some funders and a growing list of publishers (Learn more at orcid.org).</li>
+On the Edit profile page you can create or connect your ORCID iD; this is required by some funders and a growing list of publishers (Learn more at <a href="https://orcid.org\" target="_blank">orcid.org</a>).</li>
 <li>“Plan overview” provides an overview of the questions that you will be asked.
 The following tab(s) present the questions to answer.
 There may be more than one tab if your funder or institution asks different sets of questions at different stages, e.g., at grant application and post-award.
 Guidance and comments are displayed in the right-hand panel beside each question.
 If you need more guidance or find there is too much, you can make adjustments on the “Project details” tab.</li>
 <li>“Share” allows you to invite others to contribute to or comment on your plan.
 This is also where you can set your plan visibility (details below).</li>